By Jonathan Kahn

 Unfortunately, this is exactly what we see happening in otherwise well-meaning initiatives such as the All of Us program.
 In seeking to “diversify” its research cohort, All of Us is appealing to groups primarily based on their racial identities.
 Specifically, it argues that a genetically diversified research cohort may contribute to alleviating the health disparities that afflict the socially defined racial groups from which they are trying to recruit.

-It is well-know that while humans are 99.5% genetically the same, some variation does occur clinally, that is, through gradual changes across geographic distance.
+It is well known that while humans are 99.5% genetically the same, some variation does occur clinally, that is, through gradual changes across geographic distance.

 The idea behind the All of Us diversity initiative seems to go something like this: in order to discover meaningful genetic variants that contribute to disease, we need to have a research cohort that is genetically diverse; one way to increase genetic diversity of a cohort is to recruit from populations that have historically been geographically distant from each other; the way we think about geographic distance today is largely in terms of continents, so let’s recruit diverse continental ancestries.
 A big problem comes with the next step where programs such as All of Us move on to conflate socially identified racial groups with diverse continental ancestry.
 Someone who “looks” Black comes to represent all of Africa genetically; someone who “looks” East Asian comes to represent all of Asia, someone who “looks” White comes to represent all of Europe, and so on.